viaplay/dashing-docker/README.md

 ## Use the docker image for development

 If you feel ready to use the docker image for development you have to change `:ro` to `:rw` before starting it.
+This is in fact the way we made the sample dashing project. `dashing new dashboard`

 	$ sudo docker run -i -t -p 3030:3030 -v `pwd`/dashboard:/dashboard:rw viaplay/dashing bash